- Search The Registry

 A native of Georgia, and the son of ex-slaves, his family moved to Tennessee when he was thirteen.
-He obtained his basic music training in Chattanooga and in Nashville.
-Later he studied in Boston and in London.
-Hayes began singing in public during his student days and in 1911, he toured with the Fisk Jubilee Singers.
-Seizing every opportunity to sing before an audience, Hayes arranged his own recitals, including Jordan Hall and Symphony Hall in Boston.
-He organized several coast-to-coast tours and became well known in American Black communities.
+He obtained his basic music training in Chattanooga and Nashville.
+Later he studied in Boston and London.
+Hayes began singing in public during his student days, and in 1911, he toured with the Fisk Jubilee Singers.
+Seizing every opportunity to sing before an audience, Hayes arranged his recitals, including Jordan Hall and Symphony Hall in Boston.
+He organized several coast-to-coast tours and became well-known in American black communities.

-Hayes taught at Ohio State University and received numerous awards for outstanding contributions in music and the betterment of Blacks and all people.
-He was awarded the Spingarn Medal by the NAACP and he was the first Black male to win acclaim in America and Europe as a philharmonic singer.
+Hayes taught at Ohio State University and received numerous awards for outstanding contributions to music and the betterment of Blacks and all people.
+The NAACP awarded him the Spingarn Medal, and he was the first Black male to win acclaim in America and Europe as a philharmonic singer.
 Roland Hayes died in 1977.